 Another exercise includes lying down on a hard floor or bed to complete a leg lift for your TFL muscle.
 Begin by holding your head with your arm, lie down on your ride side.
 Use a light ankle weight around your opposite foot arch in the middle.
 Lift your left leg to hip level, and then move it forward 45 degrees from your upper body.
 While maintaining the stability of your hips, lift your leg about a foot off the surface you are on.
 Put your foot back to the level of your hip to be in alignment with your body.
 Repeat this sequence 5 times per leg.

-The treatment should be to improve the surrounding muscles conditions, with proper directed exercises.
-Proper directed exercises include squatting, side stepping (crab walking) with Theravada around thighs, forward step up, bilateral bridge, unilateral bridge and forward lunges with lunge erect.
+The treatment should be to improve the surrounding muscles conditions, with properly directed exercises.
+Properly directed exercises include squatting, sidestepping (crab walking) with Theravada around thighs, forward step up, bilateral bridge, unilateral bridge, and forward lunges with lunge erect.
 We offer sports massages as a form of therapy to help with TFL strains.
 Our tried-and-tested TFL pain reduction techniques can make a world of difference.

 Physiotherapy Services We Offer

 Our clinic offers a wide range of treatments that are all recommended and tailored to everyone who comes and visits us.
 Our range of treatments complements the body and mind, helping to keep you pain and injury-free, delivering preventative measures to maintain your well-being and enhance your performance levels.